Quick Comparison: V7 vs V12 - Spec & Test Overview

 2. Power Switch

-Another variance is the power switch – the V7 uses a trigger, and the V12 has a push-button switch above the motor, so consumers don’t have to squeeze a trigger continually.
+Another variance is the power switch: the V7 uses a trigger, while the V12 has a push-button switch above the motor, so consumers don’t have to continually squeeze a trigger.

 3. Suction Levels and Control

-Accessing different power settings is different with the V7 and V12.
+Accessing different power settings is different between the V7 and V12.

 The V7 uses a more traditional slide switch to toggle between two settings, while the V12 has a red button underneath the interactive screen for the same purpose.